flatrocks/encoding_sampler/README.md

 # EncodingSampler

 EncodingSampler helps solve the problem of what to do when you don't know the character encoding of a file.
-It was initially created tosolve the typical problem of selecting an appropriate encoding for an uploaded user file where the user also has no idea of the encoding (or typically, even what "character encoding" means.)
+It was initially created to solve the typical problem of selecting an appropriate encoding for an uploaded user file where the user also has no idea of the encoding (or typically, even what "character encoding" means.)

 For a given file, some encodings may be dismissed out of hand because they would result in invalid